usamazansari/checkio/README.md

 The problem function should have documentation as per the description at `checkio.org`

-The 3 types of files to be interacted are:
+The 2 types of files to be interacted are:
 1. Puzzles
-2. Solutions
-3. Tests
+2. Tests

 ```ts
 // {{ number }}-{{ description }}.puzzle.ts